 College credits may be applied towards graduation at CCC as well as most public and private colleges and universities in Illinois.

-- Review the Dual Enrollment Registration Process to obtain information on spring dual enrollment course offerings, steps for enrollment, links to dual enrollment forms, and placement test information.
+View the Dual Enrollment Registration Process for information on course offerings, steps for registration, links to dual enrollment forms, and placement test information.